I offer a professional behavioural referral service for you and your clients, and have detailed below what you and your client can expect from this.

 - Three months follow-on support provided by email or telephone (or in person if requested).

-Cost to client: Dog behaviour consultation £260 / Cat behaviour consultation £240 / Rabbit behaviour consultation £120 (each includes a home visit, report and email or telephone support)
+Cost to client: Dog behaviour consultation package - £260 / Cat behaviour consultation package - £240 / Rabbit behaviour consultation package - £120 (each includes a home visit, report and email or telephone support)

-Follow-up appointments in person (where requested by owners) £60
+Follow-up appointments in person (if requested by owners) £60

 If you would like to refer a client and animal under your care, please email the following documents to me: